Having issues deploy tracking in your app? Check the deploy troubleshooting doc.

 JSON post data description

-You can post JSON data with the following keys. there are example
+You can post JSON data with the following keys:

 The API returns